casserole27/FMFAQaccordiancardmain/README-template.md

 Cleaned up styling to reflect spacing and placement in mobile design.
 Attempted the switch to desktop design, but proving more difficult.
 I don't know if the image sizing will work!

+03.29.22
+I was able to make the design reponsive, but unsure about how to handle the image sizing.
+I'd like to do it through HTML, but not sure if resizing is possible?
+Finishing layout setup so I can try to JavaScript accordian code.

+I GOT THE JS TO RUNNNNNNNN!
+I don't know what all of the code means besides a basic framework, but it's functional!

 - Flexbox
 - CSS Grid
 - Mobile-first workflow